Swedemon/MzFightReporter/README.md

 ## About the Data
 ### Limitations
-Some data points are not provided due to a limitation in either the game, arcdps or EI.
+Some data points are not provided due to a limitation in either this app, the game, arcdps or EI.
 - **Long Fights**: Fights exceeding 15-20 minutes run the risk of not reporting.
 Healing data will not be included when the arcdps logs exceed 10MB.
 - **Commander**: At times the data is ambiguous on who the commander is in which case it is hidden.
 - **Friendly players**: Data on players contributing but not in squad at this time is not possible.
 If a fight shows 20v50 then take this with a large grain of salt.